-Worksheets for autistic children can include fun activities that are very motivating.
+Worksheets for kids on the spectrum can include fun activities that are very motivating.
 Everything from printable puzzles to travel games are available at no cost.
 Check LoveToKnow's Kids channel for fun printable worksheets for kids.

 Parents and teachers working with children on the autism spectrum can benefit from researching homeschooling resources.
 LoveToKnow's Homeschooling channel offers a generous list of resources that may come in handy.